-Prof. Brooke Ammerman is the director of the ASSIST Lab at the University of Notre Dame.
+Prof. Brooke Ammerman is the director of the ASSIST Lab at the University of Notre Dame and Co-Director of the Notre Dame Suicide Prevention Initiative.
 She received her B.S. from North Dakota State University, M.A. from University of Northern Iowa, and Ph.D. from Temple University.
 She is most interested in better understanding the mechanisms underlying non-suicidal self-injury and suicidal thoughts and behaviors, and how to translate what we learn in the laboratory to the “real world.”
-When not at work, Prof. Ammerman enjoys running, taking photographs, and enjoying the great outdoors.
-For more information on Prof. Ammerman's research, see her CV.
+She has a specific interest in how interpersonal stress can influence the onset and maintenance of these experiences.
+When not at work, Prof. Ammerman enjoys running, exploring and photographing the outdoors, and spending time with her family, including her dog and two cats.
+For more information on Prof. Ammerman's research, see her CV (Ammerman CV).
 She can be reached at firstname.lastname@example.org.

 Caitlin O'Loughlin is a fifth year year student in the ASSIST Lab.
 She received her B.A. in Psychology from the University of Notre Dame and completed a post-baccalaureate research fellowship at Drexel University’s Center City Clinic for Behavioral Medicine before returning to Notre Dame and completing her M.A. in Clinical Psychology.
 Her research interests broadly focus on cognitive and interpersonal factors associated with suicidality and other risky behaviors.
 In her free time, Caitlin enjoys spending time with her family (particularly her puppy) and being outside.